Classification Under Uncertainty: Data Analysis for Diagnostic Antibody Testing: Example Applied to SARS-CoV-2 Antibody Data

-Figure \ref{fig:rawdat} shows the rescaled version of this data, which spans several decades; it is useful to work with its logarithm.
-This transformation: (i) ensures that the negative populations are near the origin and in the upper-right quadrant; and thereby (ii) better separates measurements at the boundary of negative and positive populations.
-We denote points in this space by $\r=(\x,\y)$, where $\x$ and $\y$ are the transformed counterparts of $x$ and $y$.
+Figure \ref{fig:rawdat} shows the training data $\r$, which spans several decades; it is useful to work with its logarithm.
+This transformation: (i) ensures that the negative populations are near the origin and in the upper-right quadrant; and (ii) better separates measurements at the boundary of negative and positive populations.
+We denote points in this space by $\br=(x,y)=\log(\r) =(\log[\x],\log[\y])$ and work directly with the $\br$.